 The iPhone Itself

-It wouldn’t make financial sense for them to kill off the iPhone anytime soon.
+As Apple’s bestselling product, it wouldn’t make financial sense for them to kill off the iPhone anytime soon.

 Life Without iPhone: A Gain or Loss?